Director of the Trial Advocacy Program

 B.A., Florida A & M University

-He teaches Trial Advocacy and Advanced Trial Advocacy.
+Professor H. T. Smith teaches Advanced Trial Advocacy and Trial Advocacy.